 Take a Flight from Yesteryear

 Can you imagine what it was like to fly in a WW II aircraft like those famously built in our Arsenal of Democracy?
 You don’t have to just imagine it, you can actually do it, through the Yankee Air Museum in Belleville.
-Book an Air Adventure on one of its five historic aircraft and you’ll not only take a ride into history together, the dollars you spend, will help sustain this significant slice of our Michigan heritage.
-Yankee Air Museum’s historic plane rides feature the B-17 Yankee Lady and B-25 Rosie’s Reply bombers, the C-47 Hairless Joe Skytrain, the UH-1 Huey, and the magnificent Ford Tri-Motor.
+Book an Air Adventure on one of its historic aircraft and you’ll not only take a ride into history together, the dollars you spend, will help sustain this significant slice of our Michigan heritage.
+Yankee Air Museum’s historic rides feature the B-17 Yankee Lady and B-25 Rosie’s Reply bombers, the C-47 transport Hairless Joe, or the Huey Helicopter Greyhound.

 Charter a Fishing Boat